WideOpenWest Q4 2024 Earnings Call Transcript

 Teresa Elder

 Thanks, Andrew.
-Welcome to Wow's fourth quarter earnings call.
-I'm pleased with the progress we made in 2024, especially in our greenfield market where we continue to pass additional homes and grow our penetration rates.
-Looking back at 2024, we took significant steps forward toward achieving our strategic initiatives, advancing our financial performance and enhancing value for our customers through innovative partnerships and pricing strategies, all while delivering exceptional products and services to our customers.
-As we mentioned last quarter, we closed a $200,000,000 new super priority term loan in October and
+Welcome to WOW's Fourth Quarter Earnings Call.
+I'm pleased with the progress we made in 2024, especially in our greenfield markets, where we continue to pass additional homes and grow our penetration rate.
+Looking back at 2024, we took significant steps forward toward achieving our strategic initiatives, advancing our financial performance, and enhancing value for our customers through innovative partnerships and pricing strategies, all while delivering exceptional products and services to our customers.
+As we mentioned last quarter, we closed a $200 million new super priority term loan in October, and this puts us in a strong position to continue to invest in our greenfield fiber market expansion.
+Although we had a slowdown during the third quarter, we increased our construction pace in the fourth quarter, adding homes in our newest communities of Brighton, Michigan, and Hernando Beach, Florida.

 Teresa Elder